aaadddfgh/private-AI-assistant/README.md

 # private-AI-assistant
-Your parivate AI assistant in browser via Tampermonkey
+Your parivate AI assistant in browser with Tampermonkey script